-Plan members were required to contribute 9% at June 30, 1999 (date of most recent information available) of their annual covered salary and the College is required to contribute at an actuarially determined rate.
-The June 30, 1999 (date of most recent information available) rate was 14% of annual covered payroll.
+Plan members were required to contribute 9% at June 30, 2000 (date of most recent information available) of their annual covered salary and the College is required to contribute at an actuarially determined rate.
+The June 30, 2000 (date of most recent information available) rate was 14% of annual covered payroll.
 The contribution requirements of plan members and employers are established and may be amended, up to statutory maximum amounts, by the SERS' Retirement Board.
-The College's contributions to SERS for the years ended June 30, 2000, 1999 and 1998 were \$296,853, \$292,476, and \$257,671, respectively.
-The 1999 and 1998 amounts equaled the required contribution each year.
+The College's contributions to SERS for the years ended June 30, 2001, 2000 and 1999 were \$334,701, \$296,853, and \$292,476, respectively.
+The 1999 amount equaled the required contribution that year.